Effective temperature of active matter

 Finally, in Fig.~\ref{fig:comparison} we compare the values of $T_{eff}$ derived from Eqs.~(\ref{eq:Teff}) and (\ref{eq:gaussian}).
 The two measurements yield consistent results, with $T_{eff}$ increasing from $T$ at zero pump to about $2T$ when the strength of the driving forces equals the one of the mechanical forces.
 We also found that $T_{eff}$ decreases with decreasing $\tau$ (not shown).

-{\it Susceptible} motors~\cite{Wolynes2} act differently: they slow down when driving the system uphill in the (free)-energy landscape.
-It is natural to expect that the effective temperature of such active matter would be {\it lower} than the one of the thermal bath.
-We tested the effect of a very simple-minded realization of these motors.
-For $\tau$ time steps the motors attempt to act on a percentage of the particles.
-Their effect is accepted only if the move leads to a decrease in potential energy.
-Otherwise, the effect of the motors is neglected and free-relaxation takes place, followed by a new attemp to drive the system.
-It is clear that the number of accepted moves under the effect of such motors decreases with time and, in practice, the system is not sufficiently driven out of equilibrium.
-Figure~\ref{fig:susc-motors} shows a tiny effect, $T_{eff} \lesssim T$.
-A more detailed study of susceptible motors will be presented elsewhere.

 Summarizing, we showed that the notion of an effective temperature, defined by studying the deviations from the equilibrium FDT out of equilibrium can be applied to active matter.
 We demonstrated that the value of the effective temperature measured with a thermometer realized by a tracer particle coincides -- within numerical accuracy -- with the one obtained from the fluctuation-dissipation relation for all values of the pumping forces.
 For adamant motors $T_{eff}$ is larger or equal than the bath temperature and increases as a function of the pumping force.
 This finding is consistent with the intuitive idea that ascribes $T_{eff}$ to the degree of additional agitation caused by the non-conservative forces.
-Susceptible motors have a very weak effect in driving the system out of equilibrium.
-For intermediate time-delays the fluctuation-dissipation relation indicates $T_{eff}\lesssim T$ but a much more detailed study is necessary to grasp the dependence on the intervening parameters such as the time-delay between kicks, the strength of the perturbing force, {\it etc.} in this case.
-Finally, it is a challenge to derive this results with hydrodynamic theories of the kind proposed in~\cite{hydro}.
+It will be interesting to study in detail the case of {\it susceptible} motors~\cite{Wolynes2} which slow down when driving the system uphill in the (free)-energy landscape.
+It is natural to expect that the effective temperature of such active matter would be {\it lower} than the one of the thermal bath.
+Finally, it is a challenge to derive the above results in the framework of hydrodynamic theories of the kind proposed in~\cite{hydro}.

 LFC is a member of Institut Universitaire de France.